GoMatrixHosting/gmhosting-external-tools/recover-matrix-server/README.md

 5) Alter the DNS record and wait for it to propagate.

-6A) Run the playbook and raise and test the new server, then :
+6A) Run the playbook and raise and test the new server, then finally delete the old server and subscription:
-`$ ansible-playbook -v -i ./inventory/hosts raise_matrix_server.yml`
+`$ ansible-playbook -v -i ./inventory/hosts --extra-vars 'matrix_domain="aveng.xyz"' raise_matrix_server.yml`

 6B) If you're expecting the self-check to fail add this extra variable to skip it (dangerous):
-`$ ansible-playbook -v -i ./inventory/hosts --extra-vars 'skip_self_check="true"' raise_matrix_server.yml`
+`$ ansible-playbook -v -i ./inventory/hosts --extra-vars 'matrix_domain="aveng.xyz" skip_self_check="true"' raise_matrix_server.yml`

 # Starting again: